TheAlan404/Netherite.Nbt/README.txt

 ==== REFERENCE ================================================================
-Up to date online reference can be found at http://www.fcraft.net/api/libnbt/
+Online reference can be found at http://www.fcraft.net/libnbt/v0.4.0/

 ==== LICENSING ================================================================